peteroupc/peteroupc.github.io/randmisc.md

 This section shows a preprocessing algorithm to generate a random variate in the closed interval [0, 1] from a distribution whose probability density function (PDF)&mdash;

 - is continuous in the interval [0, 1],
-- is monotonically decreasing in [0, 1], and
+- is strictly decreasing in [0, 1], and
 - has an unbounded peak at 0.

 The trick here is to sample the peak in such a way that the result is either forced to be 0 or forced to belong to the bounded part of the PDF.
 This algorithm does not require the area under the curve of the PDF in [0, 1] to be 1; in other words, this algorithm works even if the PDF is known up to a normalizing constant.
 The algorithm is as follows.